TelaHance/TeladocCapstone/docs/auth0.md

 ## Secrets files (e.g. `.env.local.SAMPLE`)

-This section describes files such as `.env`, `secrets-localhost.properties`, `secrets-heroku.properties` etc. in which we store application _secrets_.

 It is typical for web applications to require _secrets_, i.e. values that are passed to various services (such as Auth0, a database, cloud platforms, etc.) in order to make things work.
 Tutorials often show code that has these secrets hardcoded into your source code (in Java, JavaScript, Python, etc.).
 This is a bad idea; don't do this.
 If you put these values in your source code, they often end up in Github, and eventually get leaked, creating security vulnerabilities.

 Instead, a better practice is: